melonDS-emu/melonDS/README.md

  * for a brief moment, the tutorial window appears as a minimap
  * the minimap isn't properly cropped if the emulator window is in an aspect ratio lower than 16:9
+ * background color based in the screen brightness is not accurate

 ## TODO LIST